jmielkeway/ccos4rbpi_volume0/chapter08/workqueue.md

 #### Bona-fide Cake Thread!

-We already know how to create cake threads, but this will be our first that exists for purposes beyond debugging.
+We already know how to create cake threads, but this will be our first for purposes beyond debugging.
 We update the `init` function in [src/cheescake.c](code1/src/cheesecake.c):

 ```C
     cake_thread(perform_work, (void *) 0, CLONE_CAKETHREAD);